 5. Paper Recycling in Singapore

 In Singapore, about 1.26 million tonnes of paper waste was generated in 2013 and the recycling rate is 54%.
 Paper waste is usually collected through the recycling programmes and traditionally by the karang guni men, waste paper collectors and traders.

 The paper waste are sorted by type, baled or placed in containers, and exported overseas for recycling as there are no paper recycling mills in Singapore.

 6. Collectors, Traders and Recycling Companies for Paper

 To find a recycling collector or someone who wants your paper waste, check out NEA’s list of collectors and traders.

 For companies, you can use the online business waste exchange, Waste is not Waste, to find someone who wants your waste.

 7. What Can I Do

-You can recycle paper through the various recycling programmes at home, in school and your office, or through the public recycling bins in your neighbourhood.
-But before you do so, remember to minimise your paper waste by Reduce and Reuse.
+You can recycle paper through the various recycling programmes at home, in school and your office, or through the public recycling bins.
+But before you do so, remember to Reduce and Reuse your paper waste.